 - Have preparation in, and a demonstrated commitment to their chosen field of study

 - Have an outstanding academic record

 - Demonstrate that they can realistically accomplish full-time graduate study or conduct research in the US

 - Demonstrate a strong commitment to return to Indonesia upon completion of the Fulbright scholarship program

-- Be willing to work for their home institution for at least five years before retirement upon the completion of the scholarship program
+- Be willing to work for at least five years before retirement upon the completion of the scholarship program

 An applicant will be ineligible if he or she is:

 - An employee, close family member of an employee, or dependent of an employee of AMINEF, the US Embassy, or the US Department of State

 - Receiving another scholarship at the time of the application

 - Pursuing another similar program for a double degree